Bug #2718

 i don't know if this affects all hardware or just the supermicro I ran this on, but unless you have physical/ipmi access to a system, this would make reboots impossible remotely.

-Updated by swildner about 10 years ago
+Updated by swildner over 10 years ago

 Does the box have /usr/sbin/usbd?